1909 – ???

 After serving in the Marine Corps during World War II, Charles’ oldest son, Charles Jr. entered the third generation family business.
 Charles Jr. continued to enhance the valued development and management relationships with the company’s client base of oil companies while noticing another pastime beginning to radically change the weekend culture of America: The Drive-In Movie Theatre.
 Charles Jr. scoured the suburban countryside, identifying and developing vacant fields into meccas of silver screen entertainment, bustling with weekend traffic anxiously awaiting the debut of Hollywood’s latest extravaganza.

 Charles Jr. made the focused decision to bring the family business into the brokerage arena, creating the opportunity to bring the two God-given commodities of land and people together for each one’s highest and best use.
 His overriding desire to give back to the community led him to serve numerous philanthropic organizations in meeting their acquisition, expansion and disposition activities.
-His wife Barbara secured her own Brokerage license and entered the business in the mid-1970s, lending her busy husband assistance where needed and becoming an exclusive broker for the American Heart Association of Southeastern Pennsylvania.
+His wife, Barbara, secured her own Brokerage license and entered the business in the mid-1970s, lending her busy husband assistance where needed and becoming an exclusive broker for the American Heart Association of Southeastern Pennsylvania.
 This allowed Charles to accept leadership roles as the President of the Philadelphia Board of Realtors followed by service as President of the State of Pennsylvania Board of Realtors.

-The past decade has brought the company the opportunity to orchestrate the redevelopment of several supermarket-anchored shopping centers and the conversion of numerous free-standing former gas station sites to nationally branded quick service food establishments including Starbucks, Wawa, Taco Bell, Dunkin’ Donuts, 7-Eleven, Swiss Farm Convenience Stores, Bruster’s Ice Cream, Rita’s Water Ice and Subway Sandwiches.
+The past decade or so has brought the company the opportunity to orchestrate the redevelopment of several supermarket-anchored shopping centers and the conversion of numerous free-standing former gas station sites to nationally branded quick service food establishments including Starbucks, Wawa, Taco Bell, Dunkin’ Donuts, 7-Eleven, Swiss Farm Convenience Stores, Rita’s Water Ice and Subway Sandwiches’ first drive-thru location.